 Finally, within half an hour, comb the cat’s hair to remove any of the dead or live fleas plus their eggs and larvae that’re stuck or trapped by the sprayed vinegar.

 6. Salt for fleas

-- Finally, vacuum the surfaces and carpets to clean up the salt plus the fleas that have been trapped or trapped by this effective home flea remedy.
+- Finally, vacuum the surfaces and carpets to clean up the salt and fleas trapped or trapped by this effective home flea remedy.

 To treat you home effectively with salt for fleas, you’ll need to treat the upholstery, home floors, and carpets.
 However, ensure that you empty and clean the vacuum bags and canisters.

-- Further, salt must allow to sit on the sprinkled areas overnice or for long hours so that the fleas will be dehydrated.
-But note that flea pupae in the cocoons won’t be killed by fleas.
+- Further, salt must allow sitting on the sprinkled areas overnice or for long hours so that the fleas will be dehydrated.
+But note that fleas won’t kill flea pupae in the cocoons.

-Natural remedies for fleas will work just as well as chemical flea treatment including sprays, shampoos, and flea collars.
-Also, flea repelling plants like Spearmint, Lavender, Chrysanthemums, and Penny Royal are equally effective.
+Natural remedies for fleas will work just as well as chemical flea treatment, including sprays, shampoos, and flea collars.
+Also, flea repelling plants like Spearmint, Lavender, Chrysanthemums, and Penny Royal is equally effective.